bhall2001/flyballmanager-docs/docs/schedule.md

 ### Initial setup

-Prior to creating a schedule, a tournament must be created
+Prior to creating a schedule, a tournament must be created with team entries and divisions.
+Please see the tournament section (coming soon) to learn how to get started with a tournament.
+Once teams and divisions are created, review the tournament Seed Chart to verify teams and divisions are set up as intended.

+## Start order

+The first step in generating a schedule is determining the start order for divisions.
+This is the order that the first race(s) for divisions will follow.

 ## Limitations

-Flyball Manager currently supports round-robin tournaments only.
+The scheduler supports round-robin tournaments only.

+Importing a schedule is not allowed with Flyball Manager.